-On 30th June 2016, the annual return was replaced with a new filing requirement called a ‘confirmation statement’.
+On 30th June 2016, the annual return was replaced with a new filing requirement called the ‘confirmation statement’.
 Despite the different name, the confirmation statement is essentially a simplified version of the annual return.
-You only need to file a confirmation statement once a year and there is no change to the filing fee and deadline.
+You only need to file it once a year and there is no change to the filing fee or deadline.

 What is a confirmation statement?

-The confirmation statement is used by limited companies and limited liability partnerships (LLPs) to inform Companies House about the accuracy of certain information held on public record.
-By filing a confirmation statement, you are confirming that the following company/LLP details (where applicable) are correct and up to date at the ‘confirmation’ date:
+The confirmation statement is used by limited companies and limited liability partnerships (LLPs) to verify the accuracy of certain information held on public record.
+By filing a confirmation statement, you are confirming to Companies House that the following details (where applicable) are correct and up to date at the ‘confirmation’ date:

 - SAIL address

 - shareholders’ details

 - nature of business activities (SIC codes)